redhat-openstack/website/source/rdo-manager/user-guides/2015-03-18-instack-based-deployment-flow.html.md

         # export BASE_IMAGE_FILE=<image_name.qcow2>

         # use in case when you download image manually
-        # download and use images locally (need to be saved in /home/stack/)
+        # download and use images locally (need to be saved in /home/stack/), image can be downloaded from Red Hat portal
         # curl -O http://...   # OR #   'scp ...'
         export DIB_LOCAL_IMAGE=rhel-guest-image-7.1-20150224.0.x86_64.qcow2   # or the image name you have downloaded